aunyks/vitruvius/README.md

 # Vitruvius
-## Elementary data structures in Solidity for Ethereum Smart Contracts.
+Elementary data structures in Solidity for Ethereum Smart Contracts.

 ### What is it?
-- Integration-tested data structure library
+Vitruvius is an integration-tested Solidity library that implements fundamental data structures in computing such as Linked Lists, Stacks, Heaps, Queues, etc.

 ### Why Vitruvius?
-- Smart contract dev is hard
-- Early stage, so data structures are hard / rare
+Vitruvius exists, because smart contract development is hard.
+In addition to this, languages such as Solidity and the blockchains on which the code runs are very nascent.
+Because of this, Vitruvius aims to provide developers with safe, intuitive interfaces to add data structures to their contracts.

+Also, Vitruvius contracts can serve as proof-of-concepts for data structures in Solidity.

 ### Why not Vitruvius?
-- Higher order data structures are naturally more expensive
-- Incur higher gas costs during usage
+Because these data structures are naturally complex, they're also naturally expensive, as more gas is required to operate on the structures.
+Therefore, it's extremely important to consider the cost of including these contracts in your decentralized application.

 ### Who uses Vitruvius?
-- Nobody atm
+Nobody that [I](http://aunyks.com) know of uses Vitruvius at the moment.
+But, if you ever use Vitruvius contracts please let me know so that I can link to the project in place of this text!

 ### Why the name?
-- Named after Marcus *Vitruvius* Pollio, a Roman architect.
-He was one of the few who made structures before they were cool.
+The Vitruvius library is named after Marcus *Vitruvius* Pollio, a Roman architect.
+He was one of the few who made structures, before they were cool.
+And, in a similar manner, this library aims to serve as an early foundation and/or reference for implementing data structures in Solidity.

+### Donate
+**0x037c241Baf5Ba2fa395db0Befac185e4E6b6608f**

 ## LICENSE
 MIT License